AIHubCentral/docs/assets/Essentials/What's RVC.md

 ===

-==- *Can I use it on my Intel/AMD GPU?*
+==- *Can I use it on my AMD GPU?*
 ###### ‎
-- You can, but it's not recommended, as they aren't compatible with AI software.
+- You can, but it's going to be slower, as they don't have CUDA cores.
-- Therefore RVC will be more prone to errors & rely on your CPU, slowing down the process significantly.
 - So it's more convenient using RVC through the <u>[cloud](https://docs.ai-hub.wtf/extra/glossary/#cloud-based)</u>.
+- If you're willing to use a slower version you can go ahead and follow this guide on how to get zluda working with <u>[Applio](https://docs.applio.org/getting-started/installation#amd-gpu-support-windows)</u>.
 ===

 ==- *How long does it take to train?*